Sample Poultry Farming Business Plan Template

 Just like your newborn baby, they need food, water, vaccines, and drugs whenever they are sick (detail later)

-One other very important thing they need is protection from cold and excessive heat.
+Another essential thing they need is protection from cold and excessive heat.

 Warming their pen day and night will continue until they are grown up (broilers 14 days and layers 5-7 weeks).